probabilistic-numerics/probnum/CONTRIBUTING.md

 For all of the above the existing ProbNum code is a good reference.

-### Tests and CI
+### Testing

 We aim to cover as much code with tests as possible.
 Make sure to add tests for newly implemented code.
-Tests are run by the continuous integration tool [Travis](https://travis-ci.org/probabilistic-numerics/probnum) and coverage is reported by [codecov](https://codecov.io/github/probabilistic-numerics/probnum?branch=master).
-Once you've cloned this repository, you can run the test suite on your machine via:
+You can run the test suite on your machine via:
 ```bash
 pytest
 ```

 ### Documentation

-[Documentation](https://probabilistic-numerics.github.io/probnum/modules.html) is automatically built using [Sphinx](https://www.sphinx-doc.org/en/master/) and
+[Documentation](https://probabilistic-numerics.github.io/probnum/modules.html) is automatically built using [Sphinx](https://www.sphinx-doc.org/en/master/) and [Travis](https://travis-ci.org/probabilistic-numerics/probnum).
-[Travis](https://travis-ci.org/probabilistic-numerics/probnum).
 When implementing published methods give credit and include the appropriate citations.
 You can build the documentation locally via:
 ```bash
 cd docs
 make clean
 make html
 ```
 This creates a static web page under `./docs/_build/html/` which you can view in your browser by opening `./docs/_build/html/intro.html`.

+### Continuous Integration (CI)

+ProbNum uses [Travis CI](https://travis-ci.org/probabilistic-numerics/probnum) for continuous integration.
+For every pull request and every commit Travis builds the project and runs the test suite (through `tox`), to make sure that no breaking changes are introduced by mistake.
+Code coverage of the tests is reported through [codecov](https://codecov.io/github/probabilistic-numerics/probnum?branch=master).
+Travis also automatically builds and publishes the [ProbNum documentation](https://probabilistic-numerics.github.io/probnum/modules.html).

+Changes to Travis can be made through the `.travis.yml` file, as well as through `tox.ini` since Travis relies on `tox` for both testing and building the documentation.